mattkjames7/ulfnet/README.md

 ### Data

-The original dataset is from [isbi challenge](http://brainiac2.mit.edu/isbi_challenge/), and I've downloaded it and done the pre-processing.

-You can find it in folder data/membrane.

-### Data augmentation

-The data for training contains 30 512*512 images, which are far not enough to feed a deep learning neural network.
-I use a module called ImageDataGenerator in keras.preprocessing.image to do data augmentation.

-See dataPrepare.ipynb and data.py for detail.
+The data about the IARs phenomenon has been collected by BGS over the past 7 years using high frequency induction coils installed at Eskdalamuir Observatory.
+This has been devided into 178 days used for training and 2135 days used for testing.
+You can find these images(size 701x1101) in folder data/membrane.

 ### Model

 ![img/u-net-architecture.png](img/u-net-architecture.png)

+This repository has been forked from the repository made by https://github.com/zhixuhao/unet.
+Following that, the codebase was adpated according to our needs.

-This deep neural network is implemented with Keras functional API, which makes it extremely easy to experiment with different interesting architectures.
+In order to achieve the task of segmentation on images displaying IARs signal, the fully convolutional neural network U-net is implemented with Keras functional API.

+This is the reference to the original paper describing the U-net architecture [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).

-Output from the network is a 512*512 which represents mask that should be learned.
-Sigmoid activation function makes sure that mask pixels are in \[0, 1\] range.
+Output from the network is a 256x256 image that represents the segmentation mask generated for a given test image.

 ### Training

-The model is trained for 5 epochs.
+The model is trained for 10 Epochs on IARs training data with binary crossentropy as loss function and Intersection over Union(IoU) as evaluation metric.

-After 5 epochs, calculated accuracy is about 0.97.

-Loss function for the training is basically just a binary crossentropy.
+FINAL IOU SCORE TO BE ADDED
+FINAL TRAINING LOSS

+### Code features

+TO BE ADDED

+### Branches overview

+TO BE ADDED

 ---